safetyAI/ChatSafetyAI/README.md

 - tables and images overflow fixes
 - improved output prettification
 - improved general instructions (OHS...) and knowledge (direct controls, energy sources)...
+- removed safety climate survey analysis mode that was never used and confusing
+- major refactoring of mode handing function (fail fast approach with early returns), now much cleaner, more efficient

 ### 10-16-25
 - for SaaS: multimodal moderation model and custom per-category thresholds to minimize false alarms